open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 #!
 There is no requirement for a _speakerUri_ on a _proposeAssistant_ event.
 If one is provided then it is good practice for the receiving agent to pass this speakerUri along in any subsequent _invite_ event to this agent.

 Each list item in the recommendation should be in the manifest format as specified in [4].
 In addition to the keys specified in that document, the manifest object can contain one additional optional key that is not present in the manifest specification:
-  - _score_ - A recommendation score between 0 and 100.
+  - _score_ - A recommendation score is a natural number between 0.0 and 1.0 with arbitrary precision.

 Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
 If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
 An agent can also recommend itself.
 This means that the _findAssistant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.